Pratham2111/Restaurant-app/DEPLOYMENT_GUIDE.md

 # Deployment Guide for Restaurant Management Platform

+## Important Note About Storage
+This application uses in-memory storage (MemStorage) for data persistence.
+While you might see database-related configuration files in the codebase (like `drizzle.config.ts` and `server/db.ts`), these are not currently used and can be ignored during deployment.
+The data is stored in memory and will be reset when the application restarts.

+You can safely ignore any database-related environment variables (like DATABASE_URL) as they are not used in the current implementation.

 ## 1. Initial VPS Setup

 1. Log in to your Hostinger VPS via SSH: